-6) When you first start expressing milk, use the pump for 3-5 minutes on each breast.
+6) When you first start pumping milk, use the pump for 3-5 minutes on each breast.
 Over time you will be able to build up to 10-15 minutes on each breast.

 7) You can help stimulate your milk flow by gently stroking and massaging your breast.

-8) The amount of milk you express and the time it takes will vary.
+8) The amount of milk you pump and the time it takes will vary.
 Don’t worry, this is normal.

-What do I do when I want to stop expressing?
+What do I do when I want to stop pumping?